magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 ## Step 2 - Enliving the server-side

-In the previous pragraphs of this tutorial we prepared the stage for introducing [Enlive][9] by [Christophe Grand][27], one of the most famous CLJ libs in the Clojure communities.
+In the previous pragraphs of this tutorial we prepared the stage for introducing [Enlive][9].

 There are already few [Enlive tutorials][10] available online and I'm not going to add anything beyond the simplest use case to allow us to implement the server-side only Shopping Calculator in accordance with the progressive enhancement principle.

 The reasons why I chose [Enlive][9] are very well motivated by [David Nolen][11] in his [nice tutorial][12] on Enlive: